rpdav/nixos/system/hosts/vps/README.md

 ## Install

-Installation is done as described in the main repo readme.
+Installation is done as described in the install readme.